Try-Try-Again/javascript/notes.md

 pro-tip:
 	How difficult it is to find a good name for a function is a good indicaton of how clear a concept it is that you're trying to wrap.

+the thing to know about recursion is that you can make large branching decision trees very little code It's never faster than imperative programming?

+Functions can be divided into two groups: those that are called for their return value and those that are called for side effects.

+side effects are basically anything a function can do besides return a value

+a function can have both return values and side effects

+a pure function only uses arguments, no global variables, etc. and only has return values - no side effects

+pure functions are the easiest to write tests for, but they might not be the easiest route so solving your problem.